Life expectancy: Calculation

 The age-specific death rates are calculated separately for separate groups of data that are believed to have different mortality rates (such as males and females, or smokers and non-smokers) and are then used to calculate a life table from which one can calculate the probability of surviving to each age.
 While the data required are easily identified in the case of humans, the computation of life expectancy of industrial products and wild animals involves more indirect techniques.
 The life expectancy and demography of wild animals are often estimated by capturing, marking, and recapturing them.
 The life of a product, more often termed shelf life, is also computed using similar methods.
 In the case of long-lived components, such as those used in critical applications (e.g. aircraft), methods like accelerated aging are used to model the life expectancy of a component.

-It is important to note that the life expectancy statistic is usually based on past mortality experience and assumes that the same age-specific mortality rates will continue.
+The life expectancy statistic is usually based on past mortality experience and assumes that the same age-specific mortality rates will continue.
 Thus, such life expectancy figures need to be adjusted for temporal trends before calculating how long a currently living individual of a particular age is expected to live.
 Period life expectancy remains a commonly used statistic to summarize the current health status of a population.
 However, for some purposes, such as pensions calculations, it is usual to adjust the life table used by assuming that age-specific death rates will continue to decrease over the years, as they have usually done in the past.
 That is often done by simply extrapolating past trends, but some models exist to account for the evolution of mortality, like the Lee–Carter model.

 As discussed above, on an individual basis, some factors correlate with longer life.
 Factors that are associated with variations in life expectancy include family history, marital status, economic status, physique, exercise, diet, drug use (including smoking and alcohol consumption), disposition, education, environment, sleep, climate, and health care.
+As of 2025, some AI apps claim to be able to predict individual life expectancy and death dates through a combination of population statistics and individual factors.